Dynoom felt no qualms about his dismal advice to the Noad.

-...Except that custom was being flouted, no question, the main speech ought to be given not by the bride but by the Staunch Woman.
-Still, thought Dynoom, perhaps the person placed for the role, namely that Gevuldree who looks like she'd snap in a breeze, isn't really up to it; I expect her duties will be limited to thanking the staff and leading the applause.
+...Except that custom was being flouted.
+No question, the main speech ought to be given not by the bride but by the Staunch Woman.
+Still, thought Dynoom, perhaps the person placed for the role, namely that Gevuldree who looks like she'd snap in a breeze, isn't really up to it; in which case I expect her duties will be limited to thanking the staff and leading the applause.
 Kind of the Noad to give the honour to an obvious backgrounder.
 Merely unfortunate that Hyala is consequently going to have to do most of the work.

 "Bejeh-kveff!"
 Hyala began.
 "Partakers of cheer!"

 "How do we do it so perfectly?" she continued.
 "How do we forget all our worries within these walls?
-Well, not quite forget, but - float above them!
-How, eh?
-Be patient, now, and I'll tell you.
-Only, there's a price to pay, as I'm sure you'll appreciate, there's a price to pay.
-After all, decency is hard to define, and so you don't expect the wisdom of decency to be easily communicable.
-Luckily the Noad has given me permission, a one-off permission, to be rude enough to say the words out loud, backgrounder and foregrounder!"
+Well, not quite forget, but - float above them.
+How, then, is that trick performed?
+I am about to tell you.
+Only, as I'm sure you'll appreciate, there's a price to pay.
+After all, decency is hard to define, and so you don't expect the wisdom of decency to be easily communicable, do you?
+Luckily the Noad has given me a one-off permission to be rude enough to say the words out loud: backgrounder and foregrounder!"

 Even the listening Brain was shocked, and many faces blanched, but only for a moment.
 Then the kind of laughter broke out, that meant they were letting her get away with it.
 She, standing there radiantly, she was Hyala, and she held the throng under her spell.

-"Yes, it's a job," she went on, "especially nowadays it's a job to put over the message that humble participation is valuable; that in fact it's so essential, that there was never any need to point out that a backgrounder is every bit as important as any foregrounder.
-Never any need at all!
-It's just belabouring the obvious!
-Backgrounders don't need fame to make them great in the records of eternity.
-Their soul-stuff is already etched as deep as any!
-And none of you should need me to tell you," her tone plummeted warningly, "that it is better to be obscure and decent, than to be famous for the wrong things."
+"Yes, it's a job," she went on, "especially nowadays it's a job to put over the message that humble participation is valuable; that in fact it's so essential, that there was never any need to belabour the obvious, that a backgrounder is every bit as important as any foregrounder.
+Backgrounders don't need fame to make them great in the records of eternity: their soul-stuff is already etched as deep as any foregrounder's.
+And none of you should need me to tell you," her tone plummeted warningly, "that it is better to be obscure and decent than to be famous for the wrong things."